-Student Disability Resource Centre provides a space on campus where students with disability can access assistive technology and other specialist equipment.
-Often these are quiet spaces that students with a disability or health conditions can use.
+provides a space on campus where students with disability can access assistive technology and other specialist equipment.
+Often these are quiet spaces that students with disability can use.
 Not all Higher Education or VET provider campuses offer these places.

-Support Coordinator helps build an individual's capacity to implement all supports in their NDIS plan, including informal, mainstream, community and funded supports.
+SUPPORT COORDINATOR helps build an individual's capacity to implement all supports in their NDIS plan, including informal, mainstream, community and funded supports.